The Unlawful Internet Gambling Act (UIGEA) Explained

 How the UIGEA Bill Affected the Online Gambling Industry

 The initial response to the bill's passage was for many gambling sites and payment processors to exit the US gambling market and no longer provide their services to US players.
 While most of the brands listed on the London Stock Exchange were among those to depart, several prominent privately owned businesses continued to accept USA players.

 All of the digital wallet companies exited the US market, and US based credit card companies and banks began rejecting all gambling related transactions.
 Enactment of the UIGEA definitely caused a stirring in the industry that resulted in reduced selection for US players regarding both reputable online gambling sites and viable payment processors.

-The market has stabilized since this time, and there are once again online payment solutions that facilitate the processing of online gambling related transactions for residents of the United States and a healthy selection of online gambling sites offering wagering services to American players.
+The market has since stabilized, and there are once again online payment solutions that facilitate the processing of online gambling-related transactions for residents of the United States and a healthy selection of online gambling sites offering wagering services to American players.

 Some of the positive results of the UIGEA law include a safer and more reliable online gambling payment infrastructure, with both gambling site operators and payment processors improving their standards and their investments in the industry in order to provide a quality gambling environment that is viable for US players.
-In essence, offshore gambling sites that are licensed and regulated outside of the US are not subject to US federal laws, and can legally offer their services to US players.
+In essence, offshore gambling sites that are legally operational outside of the US are not subject to US federal laws and can legally offer their services to US players.

 There is nothing in the UIGEA bill that prohibits American residents from participating at legally sanctioned online gambling sites that are operating within the industry legitimately.
 While the law did cause reduced selection of services and difficulty in using credit cards to fund online gambling accounts, it did not curtail the right to participate at legal offshore Internet gambling destinations.